bowphp/app/readme.md

 - XML PHP Extension
 - JSON PHP Extension

+## Bow Sponsors

+We would like to extend our thanks to the following sponsors for funding Bow Framework development.
+If you are interested in becoming a sponsor, please contact [Franck DAKIA](https://github.com/papac)

 ## Contributing

 Thank you for considering contributing to Bow Framework!
 The contribution guide is in the framework documentation.